caseycarroll42/Multithreaded-Proxy-Server/README.md

 I simply took the example code from blackboard and implemented it into my pre-existing code from the first programming assignment.

 ##Screenshots:
-####Showing how program can load index file and block user from going to a blacklisted file simultaneously
+####Showing how program can load index file and block user from going to a blacklisted url simultaneously
 ![alt tag](https://raw.githubusercontent.com/caseycarroll42/Multithreaded-Proxy-Server/master/multi-thread-screenshot.png)